 I don’t have Apple Health.
 Do you take Medicare or private insurance?

 We are not presently able to bill Medicare or other private insurance providers.
 Please call 2-1-1 for resources for people with Medicare or other health insurance in King County.
+Our Outreach Specialists in King County will work with individuals regardless of insurance coverage.

 Does CReW provide housing?